rafaeljesus/rest-scheduler/README.md

 $ curl `docker-machine ip default`:3000
 ```

-## API documentation
+## API
-We use source code comments to add documentation.

-You can browse an HTML documenation at [docs](http://rest-scheduler.herokuapp.com/apidoc/index.html)
+You can find how to send requests at test/ directory

 ## Contributing
 - Fork it